CrossLangNV/C4C_term_extraction/README.md

 if `http://localhost:5001/chunking` is used, and one is not interested in extracting text from webpages in a specific language.

-Both `http://localhost:5001/extract_terms` and `http://localhost:5001/chunking` will return a json containing a "title", "tags", "excerpt", "text", "cas_content" and "language" field.
+Both `http://localhost:5001/extract_terms` and `http://localhost:5001/chunking` will return a json containing a "title", "tags", "excerpt", "text", "hostname", "source-hostname", "source", "cas_content" and "language" field.
 The "cas_content" is a UIMA CAS object, encoded in base64.

-In Python this base64 encoded UIMA CAS object can be decoded via:
+In Python the base64 encoded UIMA CAS object (in the "cas_content" field) can be decoded via:

 ```
 import base64